International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_3_Process_Layer/3_3_4_Exchanging_Data.md

 ### Data Transfer via the Same Infrastructure and Protocol

-Either synchronously or asynchronously, the Data Providing Connector may respond with the Data Operation result without using a proprietary system or protocol.
-In the course of this, all information flows that are shown in Figure [XX](#_fig-xx-communication-phases_) would run directly between the two Connectors using an IDS protocol.
+Either synchronously or asynchronously, the Data Provider's Connector may respond with the Data Operation result without using a proprietary system or protocol.
+In the course of this, all information flows that are shown in Figure [3.3.4.1](#_fig-3341-communication-phases_) would run directly between the two Connectors using an IDS protocol.

 ### Data Transfer via Another Infrastructure or Protocol